MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api_app_management.md

 -->
 ### Required In-Product Permissions for Installing and Uninstalling Apps

-To use the `install` and `uninstall` endpoints, you must have the following permission sets assigned to your Business Central user account or authorized Microsoft Entra ID App:
+To use the `install` and `uninstall` endpoints, you must have the following permission sets assigned to your Business Central user account or authorized Microsoft Entra app:

 |Business Central version|Permission set|
 |------------------------|---------------|